afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 In order to assist us in creating the chain a member of the public cracks a password to any email from the list.
-He circulates a carefully constructed message from the cracked email account in the following format (to chain@gmail.com):
+He circulates a carefully constructed message from the cracked email account in the following format (addressed to chain@gmail.com):

 ~~~